Nurse Charged with DUI

 - letters of recommendation from co-workers or employers.

-We have found it is best to submit all of the required documentation so that the board can see that you have disclosed everything.
+We have found it is best to submit all of the required documentation as early as possible so that the board can see that you have disclosed everything.

-Grounds for Discipline in Section 456.072(1) - Find the regulations for health professional and nurses regarding the grounds for discipline.
-Find the penalties that might occur after a disciplinary action for "being convicted or found guilty of, or entering a plea of guilty or nolo contendere to, regardless of adjudication, a crime in any jurisdiction which relates to the practice of, or the ability to practice, a licensee’s profession."
+Grounds for Discipline in Section 456.072(1) – Visit the website of the Florida Senate to find the regulations for health professionals and nurses regarding the grounds for discipline.
+Find the penalties that might occur after a disciplinary action for “being convicted or found guilty of, or entering a plea of guilty or nolo contendere to, regardless of adjudication, a crime in any jurisdiction which relates to the practice of, or the ability to practice, a licensee’s profession.”
 The statute also explains the consequences of failing to report required information to the department.